 While infants and toddlers teach us many principles of learning, schools have adopted quite different principles, due to the difficulties inherent in teaching a large number of same-age children in a compulsory setting.
 The structure of school (required attendance, school-selected topics and books, and constant checking of the child's progress) assumes that children are not natural learners, but must be compelled to learn through the efforts of others.

 Natural learners do not need such a structure.
 The success of self-directed learning (unschoolers regularly outperform their schooled peers on measures of academic achievement, socialization, confidence, and self-esteem) strongly suggests that structured approaches inhibit both learning and personal development.
 Because unschooling follows principles of natural learning, children retain the curiosity, enthusiasm, and love of learning that every child has at birth.

-animals.
+learning animals.
 Birds fly; fish swim; humans think and learn.
-Therefore, we do not need to motivate children into
+Therefore, we do not need to motivate

 1 Holt, John.
 How Children Learn (New York: Perseus Books Group, 1995), p.
 287.

 2 Holt, John.
 Teach Your Own (New York: Perseus Books Group, 2003), p.
 128.